chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 <div style="text-align: center;font-size:small"><a href="/images/signora/height.jpg"><img width="512" src="/images/signora/height.jpg"/></a><br />Lisa (1.0 character) for comparison</div>

 <div style="text-align: center;font-size:small"><a href="/images/signora/height2.jpg"><img width="512" src="/images/signora/height2.jpg"/></a><br />Lauma (current tallest playable lady) for comparison</div>

+### The Irminsul burning scene has been confirmed to be part of the 6.6 Archon Quest

+Related to "the surprising reunion with a Harbinger" point, Xiao Luohao also said in the same statement that the Irminsul burning scene will happen later, and that both Dottore and the Tsaritsa will do something unexpected in the future.
+The former has now been officially confirmed to be the case, which means that the OP who originally posted this on NGA is indeed telling the truth, and that the "surprising reunion" could genuinely refer to Signora's return.

+<div style="text-align: center;font-size:small"><iframe class="widescreen-video" src="https://youtube.com/embed/Tq9rQtiHg5U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+This statement also implies that Dottore never really dies, both in 6.3 and the upcoming 6.6, and given the way it's worded, one theory is that this might be part of the Tsaritsa's plan all along.

+For more info on this, check out my "unhinged rant and crack theories" post [here](https://chemistzombie.github.io/2026/04/07/signora-crack-theories), where I describe these new findings in more detail.
+I haven't put it on here because some of the details might turn out to be untrue, and we still have to wait until the preload to confirm some of my theories.
+### The Snezhnaya preview teaser is suspiciously nondescript

+Hoyo has released the Snezhnaya preview teaser during the 6.6 Special Program VOD.
+However, unlike the preview teasers of past regions, this looks incredibly bland by comparison.
+It only focused on the Traveler with a gun taking out some enemies, and we don't even get a good look of other characters as they were too distant to make out any clear details of.

+This is a stark contrast to the past preview teasers, where they were willing to showcase the other characters in detail.
+Natlan had Mualani, Kachina, and Kinich.
+Nod-Krai showcased some of the major factions' characters, including Dottore, Varka, and Alice.

+<div style="text-align: center;font-size:small"><iframe class="widescreen-video" src="https://youtube.com/embed/_0WRFJFhtTI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
+<div style="text-align: center;font-size:small"><iframe class="widescreen-video" src="https://youtube.com/embed/XOK1F9TLEH8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
+<div style="text-align: center;font-size:small"><iframe class="widescreen-video" src="https://youtube.com/embed/k1U2LnXd5GE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+Hoyo's sudden refusal to elaborate any further than "Traveler with a gun" is incredibly suspicious, and the only logical explanation is that they're hiding something big from us.
+Why else would you not showcase any of the upcoming characters that would show up in the Archon Quest otherwise, especially given how Snezhnaya was supposed to be a *very important* region, more so than the previous ones?
+They could've shown some Harbingers like Pulcinella or Pantalone, but they chose not to.

+It's likely that they did this in order to leave the audience speculating about what will happen and which characters will appear in the AQ, generating hype and engagement and maintaining it until they're ready to reveal it.
+I'm willing to bet that they're withholding any important details because it's likely that this region will feature multiple playable Harbingers, as they're way behind the schedule when it comes to releasing them, with there only being 5 Harbingers that are or will be playable so far.
+This leaves us with 6 left, and it's likely they'll have to resort to releasing three or more harbingers in Snezhnaya, especially given how the Fatui is headquartered in there.
+Given how Rosalyne has been constantly mentioned in Nod-Krai, it's extremely likely that she will be among the playable units, and given how that's a huge spoiler that cannot be avoided, it makes sense that they remain awkwardly silent like this.

 ## Speculations that may or may not be related to Signora
 ### The connection between moths and angels' feathers